 However, the less-obvious individual could be demonstrating signs of leadership potential but have not been able to put themselves in the shop-window.
 Consequently, organisations should consciously consider whether they are casting the net as wide as possible within their own ranks.
 Clarity on what organisations are looking for and that this is shared by relevant stakeholders is important.

 Technology can have a useful role, but it comes with a word of caution.
 Technology can play a role in supporting organisations who seek to better understand the capabilities of their entire workforce and the leadership potential that may lurk within but it is not yet (and maybe never will be) the catch-all solution.

 Stronger use of data in making decisions is to be encouraged but the quality and relevance of the data is vital and there is a danger with the rapid evolution of technological capabilities and the emphasis on talent analytics that organisations will see an IT system as a magic bullet.

 It cannot be this without first having clarity on the organisational strategy and mapping out the key characteristics, capabilities, values and behaviours required for its realisation.

 Without creating the architecture of values to work towards, the talent within and outside your organisation will never be able to align their own ambitions to match it, meaning they may go unrecognised and you finding yourself forever looking for new talent.

 Anthony McDonnell is Professor of Management, Head of the Department of Management and Marketing, and Co-Director of the Human Resource Research Centre at Cork University Business School, University College Cork.
-He will be delivering an IMI Talent Forum on Talent Management in the Kingsley Hotel, Cork on 24th April.
+He delivered an IMI Talent Forum on Talent Management in Cork.